ministryofjustice/security-guidance/docs/use-of-hmg-cryptography-policy.md

 There are special arrangements for the local storage of Key Variables which must be agreed with the COMSO.

-<a name="pol.crypto.007"></a>

--   **POL.CRYPTO.007**

-    Key Variables **must not** be deployed unless the encryption solution is accredited or the timetable has been set out and agreed on its delivery, draft RMADS and final SyOPs must be made available to the MoJ Crypto Custodian.
+**POL.CRYPTO.007**: Key Variables **must not** be deployed unless the encryption solution is accredited or the timetable has been set out and agreed on its delivery, draft RMADS and final SyOPs must be made available to the MoJ Crypto Custodian.

-<a name="pol.crypto.008"></a>

--   **POL.CRYPTO.008**

-    The applicant **must agree** with the MoJ Crypto Custodian how the Key Variables is to be deployed, or provide the details of the person who will manage this if it is not the applicant.
+**POL.CRYPTO.008**: The applicant **must agree** with the MoJ Crypto Custodian how the Key Variables is to be deployed, or provide the details of the person who will manage this if it is not the applicant.
 Generally speaking the Key Variables is retained at MoJ HQ and issued out for a short period of time in order to encrypt the system and then returned to MoJ HQ for storage.

 Key Variables distribution as follows \(in order of preference\);